 – Long-term: New aircraft design

 In order to operate with lowest possible weight a range of operational measures can be implemented.
 Those include more optimal use of the airspace, and pilots to use the most fuel-efficient procedures.
 Other measueres include: on-board weight-reduction such as lighter cargo nets and catering trolleys, and iPads for crew documents.
+Airlines are committed to create a more sustainable future for aviation.
+Cutting excess weight is important to operate with minimum block fuel consumption and CO₂ emissions.

 The Anti-Fuselage-Condensation system is one step closer to the sustainability commitment and objectives set by the aerospace industry.
 Every kg counts.